 The Master argument seems to have been developed from the following starting points: There is a general conflict between the following three <statements>: (I) every past true <proposition> is necessary; and (II) the impossible does not follow from the possible; and (III) something is possible which neither is true nor will be true.
 Being aware of this conflict, Diodorus used the plausibility of the first two <statements> in order to show that (IV) nothing is possible that neither is nor will be true.
 (Epictetus, Dissertations 2.19.1)

-The following is an informal reconstruction of the Master Argument which has the advantage of being historically credible and in keeping with the above constraints.
-(A version of this type of reconstruction was first presented by Arthur Prior (Prior 1955).)
+We will offer here an informal reconstruction along the line suggested by Prior, which has the advantage of being historically credible and in keeping with the above constraints.
 The Epictetus passage suggests that the argument was presented in terms of propositions and their modalities, and so will the reconstruction.
-Other sources present Diodorus' modalities as modalities of states of affairs, and alternative versions of the Master argument can be produced accordingly.
+Other sources present Diodorus’ modalities as modalities of states of affairs, and alternative versions of the Master argument can be produced accordingly.
 (The difference between propositions and states of affairs is often blurred in ancient testimonies of logic.)

 In line with Diodorus’ modal definition, the general conclusion of the argument (IV) may be reformulated as